liquidnitrogen2227/collaborative-canvas/README.md

 - Responsive toolbar that wraps on small screens and can be collapsed via a toggle button (appears under ~700px width).
 - High-DPI rendering: canvases allocate device pixels and map CSS pixels through a transform for crisp results on Retina devices.
 - Touch drawing refinements: pointer capture to avoid dropouts, `touch-action: none` to prevent scroll/zoom while drawing, and a guarded `touchmove` handler to stop pull-to-refresh during strokes.
+Two-finger pan and pinch-zoom are supported for the infinite canvas.
 - Orientation changes and resizes preserve content by snapshotting and redrawing after canvas resize.

-Future ideas (not yet implemented):
+Future ideas:
 - Optional Wake Lock to keep the screen on while collaborating.
-- Two-finger pan and pinch-zoom for an infinite canvas.

 ## Deploy to Render (recommended for realtime)